verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 In a multicluster topology, the Verrazzano authentication proxy runs on both the admin and managed clusters.
 On the admin cluster, the authentication proxy connects to in-cluster Keycloak, using the Keycloak Service.
-On the managed cluster, the authentication proxy connects to Keycloak on the admin cluster through the NGINX Ingress controller running on the admin cluster.
+On the managed cluster, the authentication proxy connects to Keycloak on the admin cluster through the NGINX Ingress Controller running on the admin cluster.

 For SSO, the authentication proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
 When a request comes into the authentication proxy without an authentication header, the proxy sends a request to Keycloak